Ryan-M-Smith/DiscordServerBot/README.md

 DISCORD_SERVER="My Server's Name" # Quotes are okay here
 ```

+If you're using the Docker image, just reproduce the `.env` file above in your home directory, or wherever is most
+convenient for you.

 Once you have everything downloaded and set up, you can choose to run the project by:

 1. Building an image of the project's Docker container and running it